HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/tutorials/access-software/locating-downloads.md

 You may chose to download multiple files at the same time by selecting the files you want to download and clicking on **Download Selected Files**.
 If you are doing this for the first time, you will be prompted to download and install Download Manager.

-!!!warning "We don't recommend Download Manager
+!!!warning
+    We do not recommend Download Manager.
 There are issues encountered with Download Manager and we recommend NOT to use it by downloading files individually instead.

 ![Download manager](images/download14.png)

-If you encounter any issue with finding a software or downloading a files, please refer to ["Customer Support FAQ"](support-faqs.md) section to know how to get support.
+If you encounter any issue with finding a software or downloading a files, please refer to [Customer Support FAQ](support-faqs.md) section to know how to get support.